Howard Employment Law (HEL) advises and represents employees on the full range of issues they face in the workplace.

 If you are a union member but believe your union has not properly represented your interests, we can advise you.

-We will spend approximately 10-15 minutes with you on the phone to determine whether you have a legal issue that makes it worthwhile for you to come for an initial consultation.
+If requested, we will spend approximately 5-10 minutes with you on the phone to determine whether you have a legal issue that makes it worthwhile for you to come for an initial consultation.

 These run approximately one hour.
 During the consultation: